Visit Us On InstagramVisit Us On LinkedinVisit Us On FacebookVisit Us On Youtube

 Both landscape and building

 The geometries of the urban landscape intentionally land somewhere between building and landscape, with the tone of the concrete matching the colour of the natural sand.
-Along the transitional zone, the landscape changes from horizontal planes to slanting surfaces that gradually grow into actual buildings for Food & Beverage facilities, ancillary functions and culminating with the Al Musallah prayer hall at the northern corner of the site.
+Along the transitional zone, the landscape changes from horizontal planes to slanting surfaces that gradually grow into actual buildings for Food & Beverage facilities, ancillary functions and culminating with the Al Musalla prayer hall at the northern corner of the site.
 All components, from sitting bollards, surface patterns, lighting concept and building volumes to the interior’s floor plans, doorways and furnishings, are thus subtly integrated into the overall urban landscape topography and merge with the park to be experienced as natural landscape elements, emphasizing the Fort and the Cultural Foundation as the main visual anchors.

 Furthermore, the project introduces a meaningful flow through the city by interweaving paths across the site with the adjacent functions and the wider urban fabric, thereby promoting pedestrianism and acting as dynamo for public life.
 This is supported by the park’s vegetation, which provides shade along the pathways and pocket spaces, as well as large overhangs created by the landscapes slanting surfaces forming the Food & Beverage buildings along the water feature, which support a comfortable climate outdoor activities independent from artificial air-conditioning.